bena-tshishiku/bena-tshishiku.github.io/_teaching/2026-spring.md

 ### Homework assignments.

-HW1 (due 1/30).
+HW1 (due 1/30). to be posted soon

 ## Participation

 Occasionally, we may have assignments or quizzes in class.
 These will count toward the participation part of your grade (10%).

-You can also participate by coming to office hours and coming to
+You can also participate by coming to office hours and asking questions on Ed Discussion.

 ## Final Project
 Working in groups of 2, you'll choose a topic related to the course to investigate and create an N-minute presentation to be given during reading period.
-To help you prepare for this, I will ask you to submit a draft outline of your talk and a draft of your slides.
+To help you prepare for this, I will ask you to submit the following.

+* Final project proposal (due 3/31)
+* Final project outline (due 4/7)
+* Final project slides (due 4/14)

+Additional information, as well as some potential topic ideas, will be shared later.

 ## Tentative schedule (subject to change)